 Students and employers will directly benefit from SHARE as recipients of quality academic programmes delivering higher level skills and knowledge, improved mobility (borderless education) and enhanced employability skills.

-For further information on Result Area 2a and 2b, please contact:
+For further information on the result areas 2a and 2b, please contact:

 Every Thursday from 13:30 to 16:00, no appointment necessary.